 - electrical stimulation

-For many, there is no better support than that of someone who is also suffering from chronic pain.
-One of the best ways to connect with others who can empathize with what you’re going through is to get involved in an online community.
-While there may not be someone in your immediate social environment with a similar condition, you can find people online with whom you can share stories with, trade advice, and build relationships.
-The AFP, for example, has an active community called PainAid that includes message boards, chat rooms, and venues for question-and-answers with licensed healthcare providers.
+For many, there is no better support than that of someone who also suffers from chronic pain.
+Online communities are great ways to connect with others who are going through similar experiences.
+There may not be someone in your immediate social environment with a similar condition.
+However, the Internet lets you connect with people all over the world.
+You can share stories, trade advice, and build relationships.

 If you prefer to meet with others in your community, talk to your pain management specialist.
 Your doctor may be able to recommend a chronic pain support group near you.
 The American Chronic Pain Association also has a listing of local support groups.